Is Casa Batlló Worth It in 2026? Honest Review + Tips

 You’ll get to see an office space, sitting room, bedroom, and bathroom, all decorated with original furniture from the time period.

-I thought it was cool to see but honestly the architecture didn’t really match the rest of the house and wasn’t as impressive.
+I thought it was cool to see but honestly the architecture didn’t really match the rest of the house and wasn’t quite as impressive.

 Attic